 Being active can lower insulin resistance (a condition where the hormone insulin becomes less effective at lowering blood sugar levels), which has been shown to have a role in cancer development.

 Being overweight or obese is linked to many types of cancer.
 As physical activity uses calories it can help in maintaining a healthy weight.

 Any type of activity is good – aim for 30 minutes or more of moderate to high intensity activity a day.
 Any activity that raises your heart rate and makes you breathe deeper counts.
 This can be done in one go, or smaller chunks of 10 to 15 minutes.

 Tips for keeping active

 There are plenty of easy ways to build activity into your daily routine – like cycling and walking.
-Try getting off the bus one stop earlier or parking the car a little further away from the shops.
+Instead of using public transport or driving, try cycling, jogging or walking briskly for all or part of your journey.

 Time spent watching television, reading and being on the computer can all add up.
 Try to swap some of these sedentary activities for more active ones like going for a walk with friends or starting a new active hobby like dancing or swimming.